SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

    - LLM initializes (downloading model weights if needed)
    - Cache connection is established with Redis

-The first startup can take several minutes as the LLM is downloaded and initialized.
+The first startup can take significant time (typically 1-2 seconds) as the LLM is downloaded and initialized.
 The model weights are cached in a persistent volume, so subsequent startups are faster.

 ### Docker Troubleshooting